Personal Injury Lawyer Serving Cooper City

 If you’ve lost a loved one due to the negligence of another person, you may be able to pursue a wrongful death lawsuit under the Florida Wrongful Death Act.
 This law allows certain family members of a deceased person to seek compensation for things including lost support and services.
 There are strict requirements as to who can file a wrongful death claim.
 There is also a fixed time window during which wrongful death lawsuits can be filed in Florida, as is the case for ordinary injury claims.
 Failure to file within this time window can prevent a plaintiff from obtaining compensation.Florida Statute of Limitations for Personal Injury Claims

 Florida Statute of Limitations section 95.11(3)(a) applies to plaintiffs suing in Florida on a civil action founded in negligence.To assert your rights in a negligence or wrongful death claim, you must file it within the applicable statute of limitations.
-Under Florida law, a victim must file an injury lawsuit within four years from the date of the accident.
+Under Florida law, a victim must file an injury lawsuit within two years from the date of the accident.
 The time frame to file a wrongful death lawsuit is two years from the date of the death.

 What Are Some of the Most Common Injuries Following an Accident?